NCAS-CMS/cfdm/docs/source/philosophy.rst

 -----------------

-The cfdm package has, with very few exceptions, only the functionality required to read and write datasets and to create, inspect field constructs in memory.
+The cfdm package has, with very few exceptions, only the functionality required to read and write datasets, and to create and inspect field constructs in memory.

-The cfdm package is *not*, and is not meant to be, a general analysis package.
+The cfdm package is not, and is not meant to be, a general analysis package.
 Therefore it can't, for example, regrid field constructs to new domains, perform statistical collapses, combine field constructs arithmetically, etc.